andrejbauer/homotopy-type-theory-course/README.md

 ####  Fibrations of topological spaces, and their classification

-* Hurewicz fibrations; definition in terms of the right lifting property with respect to inclusions Z->Zx[0,1]
+* Hurewicz fibrations; definition in terms of the right lifting property with respect to inclusions `Z → Z × [0,1]`
 * Pullbacks and retracts of fibrations are fibrations
 * Any map decomposes functorially as a composite of a SDR inclusion followed by fibration
 * The concept of a lifting function